jejacobs23/osteo-RNA-Seq-Workflow/README.md

 **Step 10) Estimate gene expression using RSEM:**
 RSEM (RNA-Seq by Expectation Maximization) is a program for estimating gene and isoform expression levels from RNA-Seq data.
 See https://github.com/deweylab/RSEM for details.

-Note: This step is not actually neccessary for the differential expression analysis carried out in Steps 11-12.
+Note: This step is not actually necessary for the differential expression analysis carried out in Steps 11-12.

 RSEM can extract reference transcripts from a genome if you provide it with gene annotations in a GTF/GFF3 file.
 Alternatively, you can provide RSEM with transcript sequences directly.

 Format: `rsem-calculate-expression [options] --alignments [--paired-end] input reference_name sample_name`

 The "input" is the SAM/BAM/CRAM formatted input file.
 RSEM requires all alignments of the same read group together.
-For paired-end reads, RSEM also requires the two mates of any alignmnet be adjacent.
+For paired-end reads, RSEM also requires the two mates of any alignment be adjacent.
 In addition, RSEM does not allow the SEQ and QUAL fields to be empty.

 The "reference_name" is the name of the reference used.
 This is the output from "rsem-prepare-reference".